 Heritage and Well-being

-Heritage has strong and untapped potential to build social cohesion and to improve physical and mental wellbeing in individuals and among communities locally and globally, through improved physical activity and enhanced senses of place, connectedness and self-confidence.
+Heritage also has capacity to heal.
+It has strong and untapped potential to build social cohesion and to improve physical and mental wellbeing in individuals and among communities locally and globally, through improved physical activity and enhanced sense of place, connectedness and self-confidence.
 This potential is gradually being recognised, and is increasingly being factored into both public policy making and strategic planning in the heritage and museums sectors.
 Yet, despite the widespread recognition of its value, limited scholarly research has been carried out on the relationship between heritage, health and wellbeing.
 Meanwhile, museums, heritage organisations and community initiatives are faced with the challenge of how to effectively address such important issues in their forward planning.

 To address this challenge requires innovative collaboration across disciplines and with stakeholders, to investigate not only factors concerning access to and engagement with heritage, but also the multi-sensory and immersive dimensions of heritage experience and their effects on physical, mental and emotional wellbeing.
 Importantly, we also recognise that many communities around the world feel that their understandings of the past are not represented in mainstream or dominant heritage narratives, and therefore are denied the potential health and wellbeing benefits of such engagement.